ANA Honolulu Music Week runs November 15-17

 Sponsored by All Nippon Airways

-The ANA Honolulu Music Week is a three-day music festival in Honolulu from November 15-17.
+All Nippon Airways is hosting a three-day music festival in Honolulu November 15-17.
 The inaugural ANA Honolulu Music Week is a one-of-a-kind gathering where world-class musicians, composers, artists, residents and visitors will come together in harmony to celebrate the common thread that joins us — music.
-The event will feature local musicians like Robert Cazimero, Kalapana, and Eden Kai, as well as international stars like Engelbert Humperdinck, Ryoko Moriyama, violinist Ryu Goto, baritone Quinn Kelsey, and tenor Pene Pati.
+The event will feature local musicians like Robert Cazimero, Kalapana and Eden Kai, as well as international stars like Engelbert Humperdinck, Ryoko Moriyama, violinist Ryu Goto, baritone Quinn Kelsey, and tenor Pene Pati.

 From classical, jazz, and pop to Hawaiian and contemporary island music, attendees will be able to enjoy music at venues across town.
 There will be a variety of free concerts at Royal Hawaiian Center, International Marketplace, the Ritz-Carlton Residences Waikiki Beach, Kapiolani Park Bandstand, and the Hawaiian Mission Houses, and Bishop Square.